YellowMinionPlannet/Notes/Udemy_Docker.md

 kubectl get events --watch-only
 # events is another type of resource
 # --watch-only will show reason of status updates

+# Logs
+kubectl logs deployment my-apache kubectl logs deployment my-apache --follow --tail 1
+# will follow new log entries, and starts with the latest log line

+kubectl logs pod my-apache-xxx-yyy -c httpd
+# get specific container's log in a specific pod

+kubectl logs pod my-apache-xxx-yyy --all-containers=true
+# get all logs in all containers in a specified pod

+# lable-search
+kubectl logs -l app=my-appache
+# use -l flag to search in that label, label could be found with describe of that resource
+# checkout log tools github.com/stern/stern

+# Services
+# Exposing Containers
+kubectl expose
 ```

 - Pod